 Just as we ensure all our products are either recycled or as environmentally friendly as possible, so naturally we make sure our production methods and packaging is as green and sustainable as is practical.

-As a company we regularly review our environmental impact and happily embrace new technology (high & low) to help improve our production, waste management, energy and water efficiency whenever we can.
+As a company we regularly review our environmental impact and happily embrace new technology (both high & low tec) to help improve our production, waste management, energy and water efficiency whenever we can.
 As such this also includes regular reviews of the environmental, ethical and social standards of our suppliers.

 Personally we try to use green technology wherever possible, such as solar panels, rainwater harvesting and heat recovery systems.
 We of course recycle and reuse as much as we can.